Strength Training Plan for Runners – Introduction

 Strength Training Plan for Runners – Wrapping Up

-For example, lifting weights can prevent muscle imbalances that often lead to injuries, and can help you to run faster and further, too.
+While running is undoubtedly the most crucial exercise for runners, strength training can also help.
+For example, lifting weights can prevent muscle imbalances that often lead to injuries and can also help you run faster and further.

 Strength training is a runner’s secret weapon!

-After 30-days on our strength training for runners program, you will start to feel the benefits of adding things like goblet squats, push-ups, and planks to your training regimen.
+After 30 days on our strength training for runners program, you will feel the benefits of adding goblet squats, push-ups, and planks to your training regimen.

 These exercises are “big medicine,” and every runner should do them.